Privacy Notice

 The UK GDPR does not define these terms.
 As this is the case, CSRB Limited accepts these terms may have a differing definition from one individual to the other, as the processing will depend on the specified purpose for collecting and using the personal data.

-7.3 CSRB Limited undertakes an annual data protection audit to review our personal data processing, and to check that the personal data we hold is still relevant and adequate for the stated purposes.
+7.4 CSRB Limited undertakes an annual Data Protection Audit with an external certified Data Protection Service Provider, to review our personal data processing, and to check that the personal data we hold is still relevant and adequate for the stated purposes.
+We make this commitment, so there is no conflict of interest.

 8.1 CSRB Limited will take all reasonable steps to ensure the personal data we hold is accurate and up to date.